 All spectators are to follow the code of conduct in “Appendix A” and good sportsmanship rules, as listed in “Appendix B”.

-Blackmore League
+Blackmore Leagues

-The Blackmore league is a recreational high school league for girls comprised of teams of various soccer leagues from the NW suburbs.
-The season runs from August to October/November and consists of 2-3 tournaments.
+The Blackmore league is a recreational high school league for high school aged recreational players comprised of teams of various soccer leagues from the NW suburbs.
+The girl’s season runs from August to October/November and consists of 2-3 tournaments.
+The boys (coed) season is played in the spring.
 Games will be played both, home and away.
-This league is for recreational girls who are entering 9th-12th grade for the upcoming school year.
+This league is for recreational players who are U16 & U19 levels for the upcoming/current school year.
 No current travel players are permitted to play in the Blackmore league.
 The goal of the league is to have U16 and U19 leagues.
 These leagues may be combined if registration requires it.
 There are no league fees and no contracts to sign to join the league.
 The maximum number of players on each team is 20.
-If there are too many players registered and not enough roster spots, SAA Rec will hold evaluations and cuts.
+If there are too many players registered and not enough roster spots, SAA Rec may hold evaluations and cuts or go to a waitlist.
 The registration cost will be $150 per player per season.
 These teams will be coached by volunteer coaches that have been approved by the Rec Soccer Board.

 REGISTRATION